jswope00/flex-grader/README.md

 Installation
 ------------

+Make sure that `ALLOW_ALL_ADVANCED_COMPONENTS` feature flag is set to `True` in `cms.env.json`.

-To install the flex-grader XBlock, get the source to the /edx/app/edxapp/ folder and execute the following command:
+Get the source to the /edx/app/edxapp/ folder and execute the following command:

 ```bash
 sudo -u edxapp /edx/bin/pip.edxapp install flex-grader/